SixLabors/docs/articles/fonts/customrendering.md

 >Fonts is still considered BETA quality and we still reserve the rights to change the API shapes.
 We are yet to priorities performance in our font loading and layout APIs.

 >[!NOTE]
->ImageSharp.Drawing already implements the glyph rendering for you unless you are rendering on other platforms we would recommend using the version build into that library.. this is a more advanced topic.
+>ImageSharp.Drawing already implements the glyph rendering for you unless you are rendering on other platforms we would recommend using the version provided by that library..
+This is a more advanced topic.

 ### Implementing a glyph renderer